propfeds/terminal-blues/readme.md

 ![Screenshot 4](extras/images/screenshots/screenshot4.png)

+### *Heresy:
-*Some items have custom textures (HERESY!) for identification, and the spells are low-spec art with occasional CP437 character references.
+Some items have custom textures for identification, and the spells are low-spec art with occasional CP437 character references.